 It’s usually easy to identify the story behind each of the Cybis porcelain ‘character’ studies, but there’s one in particular that threw me for a loop at first ….as well as having an unfinished tale of her own.

 Fleurette was introduced in 1981 as a limited edition of 1000 at a price of $725; by 1988 she was retailing at $1075.
 She is 8.25″ high.
-The full intended edition may not have been completed; the highest numbered piece I have seen for sale to date was #752.
+The full intended edition may not have been completed; the highest numbered piece I have seen for sale to date has been #752.

 The back of her robe is decorated with morning glory flowers and vines.
 She holds a single pink morning glory flower in her hand; others bedeck her ribbon belt and her hair as well.
 The double lace ruffle along her neckline is very fragile and prone to breakage if subjected to less-than-scrupulously-careful handling.